Dates: April 29 – July 8, 2018

 It Is A Challenge – The first thing to keep in mind is that this is a rigorous and challenging process.
 It is not easy to become an Artist Member.
 Those accepted into the Artist Member category should at a minimum have a demonstrated capability to produce works of art that are suitable for inclusion in the CAC’s annual Gold Medal Exhibition.
 It is important to note that this is a minimum standard, as Artist Members are expected to present themselves as true working artist professionals with an overall excellence in the quality of their art.
 As much as we admire the work and enthusiasm of certain hobby artists, the CAC is a professional artists’ association and we only elevate professional artists to the Artist membership.

-To demonstrate just how challenging it can be to pass the jurying process, in the most recent process, we had 158 applicants, 32 made it through the first round review (more on that later) and 23 were selected as Artist Members.
-The raw numbers indicate that only about 8% of the applicants make the grade.
+To demonstrate just how challenging it can be to pass the jurying process, in the most recent process, we had 140 applicants, 35 made it through the first round review (more on that later) and 21 were selected as Artist Members and 1 was selected as a Mentor Program Member.
+The raw numbers indicate that less than 16% of the applicants make the grade.

 Keep Trying – Perhaps the first thing to consider if you are not selected in the current round is whether you are up to the quality of work that is presently expected.
 It could be beneficial and instructive to review the websites and work of the artists who are accepted into the Artist membership each year to get a better understanding of the quality of work that is expected of new Artist Members.
 Don’t just look to see what they are producing; look very critically at the works that are presented.
 Consider the techniques employed by the artists.
 How are the works laid out?
 How are edges and details treated?
 How is color, shadow and light presented?
 In a landscape painting for instance, are rocks just blobs of paint or are they the embodiment of the history that has chiseled their form?
 Is the atmosphere captured in that landscape or is the background simply uniform from fore to far?